jimmybengtsson/Github-Dashboard/system-design-report.md

 The main plan for handling notifications in the application is to let a Philips Hue-Lamp in my house flash when a new notification is received.
 But as for the time if writing this, the so called Externa Philips Hue API isn’t available to the public.
 They only provide a API that can handle lamps on an internal network.
 I have applied for a key to use the externa API but hasn’t recessen any answer yet.
 So further down I present some alternate scenarios for handling notifications.

-If I don’t receive any credentials to use the external Philips Hue API I present to alternate scenarios for handling notifications.
+If I don’t receive any credentials to use the external Philips Hue API I present two alternate scenarios for handling notifications.

 **Alternative 1 - Service Worker:**